Mental Health Policy Platform

 Everyone with a mental health emergency should have someone to talk to, someone to respond, and a safe place for help.

-3. Develop mobile response teams and recovery-oriented crisis stabilization facilities
+2. Expand mobile response teams and crisis stabilization facilities statewide

-4. Develop warmlines to provide support for people with less acute needs
+3. Develop non-emergency warmlines to provide support for people with less urgent needs

 Resources